JohnnyJii/Lagalt/README.md

 ![image](https://user-images.githubusercontent.com/34025182/113901244-584aec00-97d7-11eb-866c-789b6dfe675d.png)

 after cloning has stopped.
-type in the following

 cd front
 cd lagalt-app

-now you are in applications front end root folder if yout type ls, you should see something like this.
+now you are in applications front end root folder and folder structure should look something like this

 <img src="(https://user-images.githubusercontent.com/34025182/113902060-2c7c3600-97d8-11eb-844f-abb685792637.png" width="700" heigth="400">

 you can run:
-npm i
-npm start
+npm i (not necessery, but just to make sure that all the npms are in place) npm start

 ![image](https://user-images.githubusercontent.com/34025182/113902358-76fdb280-97d8-11eb-9b90-0891b2bb6c92.png)